namzug16/htmdart/README.md

 ---

-Htmdart is a small ecosystem of packages (or tool-kit if we want to sound fancy) that make it easy to build **hypermedia-driven applications in Dart**.
+Htmdart is a small ecosystem of packages (or toolkit if we want to sound fancy) that makes it easy to build **hypermedia-driven applications in Dart**.

 It offers tools that let you:

 - Write and render **HTML directly in Dart** (no template engines needed)
-- Use **htmx & hyperscript attributes** as native Dart functions
+- Use **htmx & hyperscript attributes** as native Dart functions (callable classes)
-- Build apps with a **radix-tree router** (groups, middlewares, static files, redirects and more)
-- Serve with **hot reload & helpful defaults**
 - Generate **static HTML sites** with Dart

 ### Packages